Defensive Cost-Benefit Analysis of Smart Grid Digital Functionalities

-Let $F$ denote the set of all GDFs associated with a smart grid ecosystem.
+Let $F$ denote the set of all GDFs associated with a smart grid.
 For each $x \in F$ a method is described for determining the expected net benefit that $x$ provides to the grid.
 The expected net benefit of $x$ is expressed as the increase in value provided by $x$ less the expected value of the costs and potential costs associated with $x$.

 It might be easiest to assign dollar values to digital technology benefits and expenses from the perspective of electric utilities.
 However, a more comprehensive approach would incorporate more general societal benefits and expenses in these valuations.
 For example, from their earliest deployments, residential smart meters have met stiff opposition from citizen groups on a number of grounds.
 Aside from concerns related to potentially hacked smart meters, many organizations have also noted privacy considerations and potential health risks due to radio frequency radiation, among other concerns \cite{wigan2012smart}.
 Actual worst-case costs associated with potential unintended consequences of smart meter deployment are difficult to estimate, as are the likelihoods that these consequences will be realized.

 For the GDF of smart meters, as well as many other GDFs, one of several possible ways of estimating such costs and likelihoods might be to convene a panel of experts with diverse backgrounds and task the panel to arrive at consensus values (under the direction, perhaps, of elected representatives).
 This could be done within a more general context of defending modern grids against many types of threats including, e.g., threats posed by natural or malicious electromagnetic pulses, direct physical attacks on grid components, disruption or elimination of GPS service, etc. A broad perspective like this might lead to contingency plans for cases where, despite best efforts, significant power outages develop and persist for extended periods of time.